On the arithmetic of generalized Fekete polynomials: Introduction

 F. Lemmermeyer in \cite[Page 231]{[Lemmermeyer1]} naturally extended Fekete polynomials for general Dirichlet characters $\chi.$ When $\chi$ is a primitive quadratic Dirichlet character with conductor equals to a prime number $p$, Lemmermeyer's definition specializes to $F_p(x)$ that we have recalled above.
 Note that when $p=2$, $F_2(x)=x$ and hence we can restrict our attention to $p$ odd.
 We remark also that these Fekete polynomials also appear implicitly in the work of Baker and Montgomery about quadratic $L$-functions (see \cite[Page 24]{[BM]}).

-In this paper, we adapt Lemmermeyer's approach.
+In this paper, we adopt Lemmermeyer's approach.
 We shall call these polynomials generalized Fekete polynomials $F_{\Delta}(x)$.
 These are polynomials associated with a (quadratic) character $\chi=\chi_{\Delta}$ where the conductor $D=|\Delta|$ of $\chi$ is not necessarily a prime number (see \ref{def:fekete} for the precise definition).
 We will study the factorization of $F_{\Delta}(x)$, which leads to the definitions of the generalized Fekete polynomial $f_{\Delta}(x)$ and their reduced version $g_{\Delta}(x)$.
 In this present article, we will mostly focus on the precise determination of $f_{\Delta}(x)$ and $g_{\Delta}(x)$ and their Galois groups.
 Further arithmetical properties of $f_{\Delta}(x)$ and $g_{\Delta}(x)$ will be discussed in a separate paper in preparation.
 We shall see that studying these polynomials presents a rich opportunity to extend considerably arithmetic and Galois theoretic considerations of a new class of polynomials with interesting properties.
 We make considerable effort to make our article as self-contained as possible and we provide all key definitions and motivations.
 Some of our proofs are involved and intricate and we attempt to explain them with all details in a lucid way.
+We hope that our article opens a new interesting area of number theory and related areas.
+In particular, our investigation in the last section about the conjectural Galois groups of Fekete's polynomials suggests that it would be interesting to study the irreducibility of these polynomials using their special values.
+For some related references regarding this approach see \cite{[irr1], [irr2], [irr3], [irr4]}.